Webini/metadata-service/README.md

 FILE_EXCHANGE           | transmission-service | Exchange used for retreiving files to process METADATA_EXCHANGE       | metadata       | Exchange name of this service SENTRY_URL              |                | Sentry url (`https://<key>@sentry.io/<project>`)
+ELASTICSEARCH_HOST     | localhost:9200  |  Specify the host that this client will connect to.
+Auto sniffing is activated.
+ELASTICSEARCH_AUTH     |                 | Specifies the default http auth as a String with username and password separated by a colon (eg. user:pass).
+Applies to any host defined in the original config, and any hosts discovered while sniffing.